Canine Oseoarthritis ManagementApril 21, 2018

 This is a class of prescription medications that act to decrease inflammation by blocking the mediators of inflammation at a point along the pathway.
 By blocking these inflammatory mediators, there is also a decrease in pain.
 This group of drugs includes Rimadyl® (carprofen), Deramaxx® (deracoxib), Metacam® (meloxicam) and Previcox® (firocoxib).
 These medications act similarly to several human medications including aspirin, ibuprofen (Motrin/Advil), Aleve, and Celebrex.

 NSAIDs should never be given without the supervision of your veterinarian.
 These products can cause serious, life-threatening side effects, even in small doses.

 NSAIDs are often used intermittently to control pain secondary to osteoarthritis, but can be used on a long-term basis.
 It is important to monitor your pet’s kidney and liver function at least every 6 months if he or she is administered NSAIDs long term.
 This monitoring is important for continued treatment.

 The most common complication of NSAID use is stomach/intestinal upset.
-If any vomiting, diarrhea, or a decrease in appetite occur while giving an NSAID, please stop their use immediately and contact your veterinarian, or a veterinarian at VSH immediately.
+If any vomiting, diarrhea, or a decrease in appetite occur while giving an NSAID, please stop their use immediately and contact your veterinarian.

 Stem cell therapy: Stem cell therapy has recently received a large amount of attention in the press.
 It was initially used in horses to help stimulate the repair of tendons and ligaments.
 Its use in companion animals has been more recent and as of yet there has been little scientific data to prove its efficacy.
-As there is significant expense associated with the procedure and little clinical data to support its use, we do not currently recommend the use of stem cell therapy.
-We will continue to monitor the objective research in the field of stem cell therapy and consider forms of appropriate treatment when they become available.
+We continue to monitor the objective research in the field of stem cell therapy and consider forms of appropriate treatment when they become available.